 Domain Registration vs Web Hosting – What is the Difference?

+What is the difference between Domain Registration and Web Hosting?
 As an internet user, we often hear about new and popular jargon’s.
 Some of them are Domain Name, Domain Name Registration, Websites, and Web Hosting.
 We also use these jargon’s in our daily life, but most of us are not very clear about the meaning of these tech words.
 All these words are also widespread in the e-commerce space.
 So, let us take a look into some of these tech words today.
 Both terms are related to websites.
 To start with, we will talk about Domain Names and Domain Name registration.

 What is a Domain Name?

 It is a unique sequence of characters assigned to an entity available on the internet.
 In simple words, it is the distinct identity of an individual, company, or any other organization that wants to have a presence on the internet.
 Some of the examples of this term are google.com, brain.info, sweden.info, yale.edu, and wiretimes.com.
 This terminology is created using a hierarchical technique called the Domain Name System.
 Now let us look into how we can name an online entity.

 As stated above it is a method of naming domains.
 According to this hierarchical technique, the name comprises of multiple parts that are known as ‘labels,’ and the hierarchy moves from the right to the left.
 All these ‘labels’ separated by dots together complete the nomenclature.
 The different ‘labels’ according to this system are:

 Top-Level Domains (TLD)